-Each location of these apartments are labelled by their apartment type and rent price by a shaded color code.
-You are able to see a floor plan of each location when you’re selecting an apartment from the list.
-9Floor Space hosts frequent events for their residents to take part in which are subsidised if you live in a 9Floor Space property.
+Each location of these apartments is labeled by their apartment type and rent price by a shaded color code.
+You can see a floor plan of each location when you’re selecting an apartment from the list.
+9Floor Space hosts frequent events for their residents to take part in which are subsidized if you live in a 9Floor Space property.
 Additionally, if you ever decide to start your own communal event of any kind, you can apply for some funding from them, and host an event at one of their properties!

 We got in touch with one of the tenants of 9Floor Space at one of the cross-generation apartments to share some of his experience with us;

-If you are interested in any of these apartments, and wish to apply for a viewing, you’d need to complete their resident form by describing yourself with a few details about your life.
-After you’ve read and agreed to their terms of service, match the required move in date, and that they feel you’d make a positive contribution to the community, you’d then be eligible for a viewing of any of their apartments.
+If you are interested in any of these apartments and wish to apply for a viewing, you’d need to complete their resident form by describing yourself with a few details about your life.
+After you’ve read and agreed to their terms of service, match the required move-in date, and feel you’d make a positive contribution to the community, you’d then be eligible for a viewing of any of their apartments.

 Here is the 9Floor Space website.